 - Local/regional authorities (collectivities) producing the inventory of their specific activity (also known as "Patrimony & Competences")

-To conduct an Organization GHG inventory, it is necessary to define:
+To conduct an organization's GHG assessment, it is necessary to define:

-- the scopes to be taken into account
+- the boundaries to be taken into account

 - the data to be used

 The formulated recommendations are not intended to take the place of the regulatory or normative requirements when these are applicable, nor of the environmental policies of the organizations or their expertise in these matters.

 The question of boundaries is essential since this is what determines the framework of the GHG assessment.
 What installations or buildings are to be taken into account?
 How far to go with the data collection?

 General principle (ref.: ISO 14 064-1 standard)

 The implementation of an Organization GHG assessment requires the definition of the organizational boundary of the study: "What installations are concerned by my study?"
 The organization, whatever the complexity of its structure, may in fact be responsible for, control or be involved in the activities of different installations.
 Any installation may include one or more GHG sinks and/or sources.